Skip to main content

 Visitor Facilities And Travel

 The park is located near São Francisco de Paula, a highland town approximately 110 km from Porto Alegre via the RS-020 highway through the Serra Gaúcha.
-São Francisco de Paula offers accommodation, restaurants, and services adequate for multi-day visits, and it sits within driving distance of Canela and Gramado—major tourist centers in the Serra Gaúcha.
+São Francisco de Paula offers accommodation, restaurants, and services adequate for multi-day visits, and it sits within driving distance of Canela and Gramado — major tourist centers in the Serra Gaúcha.
 The park has entrance facilities, maintained trail systems, and informational materials.
 Guided visits for specialized activities such as birdwatching and geological interpretation can be arranged through the park administration or local ecotourism operators.
 The cool, misty conditions of the plateau make warm and waterproof clothing essential in any season.
-The park is open year-round, with summer offering the most comfortable temperatures for hiking.

 Conservation And Sustainability

 The highland campo-floresta mosaic of the Serra Gaúcha is recognized as critically threatened, with estimates suggesting that over 80% of the natural grassland area in Rio Grande do Sul has been converted to agriculture or afforested with exotic Pinus and Eucalyptus plantations.
-Tainhas protects one of the largest remaining examples of this mosaic, but faces threats from the encroachment of Pinus invasives from adjacent plantation areas—a serious problem, as pines rapidly invade and shade out native campo species.
+Tainhas protects one of the largest remaining examples of this mosaic, but faces threats from the encroachment of invasive Pinus from adjacent plantation areas, which rapidly invade and shade out native campo species.
 Drainage of peatlands for agriculture in adjacent areas reduces the park's water regulation function.
 Conservation managers conduct mechanical and chemical removal of invasive pines and monitor peatland hydrology.
 The park's role as a water source for downstream communities creates strong local support for its continued protection.
+[1]

 Visitor Ratings